Table of Contents

 Remember:

-- Before using any essential oil, perform a patch test by applying a small amount of diluted oil to the skin behind your ear.
-Wait 24 hours and watch for an allergic reaction.
+- Before using an essential oil, perform an allergy test by applying a small amount of diluted oil to the skin behind your ear.
+Wait 24 hours and observe for any allergic reaction.

 - Do not use essential oils on children under 3 years of age.

-- Pregnant and breastfeeding women should consult their doctor before using essential oils.
+- Pregnant and breastfeeding women should consult a doctor before using essential oils.

 - Avoid contact of essential oils with eyes and mouth.

-- If skin irritation occurs, stop using the oil immediately.
+- In case of skin irritation, stop using the oil immediately.

-Ticks and mosquitoes are not only annoying insects that can ruin any vacation with their painful bites.
-They also pose a serious threat to our health, transmitting a number of serious diseases.
+Ticks and mosquitoes are not just annoying insects whose painful bites can spoil any leisure time.
+They also pose a serious threat to our health, transmitting a range of dangerous diseases.

 The most serious diseases transmitted by ticks include:

-- Lyme disease: This is a multisystem bacterial disease that can cause a range of symptoms, including fever, joint pain, fatigue, and in the later stages of the disease, even meningitis and myocarditis.
+- Lyme disease: This is a multi-system bacterial disease that can cause a range of symptoms, including fever, joint pain, fatigue, and in later stages of the disease, even meningitis and myocarditis.

 - Babesiosis: This is a parasitic disease that attacks red blood cells.
 Symptoms of babesiosis include fever, chills, muscle pain, and in severe cases, liver and spleen failure.